Uncover gene modules and their regulatory programs from single-cell data

 Use kmeans++ for module initialization if

-is a single integer; otherwise use kmeans with random initial cluster centers- n_initializations
+initial_target_modulesis a single integer; otherwise use kmeans with random initial cluster centers- n_initializations

 Number of kmeans(++) initialization runs.